PlagueVRC/AntiRip/README.md

 ![Step 4](Textures/DocSteps4.png)

-6. <i>Optional V1 Cleanup step.</i> If you have AvaCrypV1 installed, go to 'AvaCryptV2Root' component and under the 'Debug' foldout at the bottom click the button that says 'Delete AvaCryptV1 Objects From Controller'.
-This should delete all the old AvaCryptV1 layers and blend trees.
-But still go into the FX AnimatorController and delete any old AvaCrypt keys or layers you see.
-You can also delete all the 'AvaCryptKey0' 'AvaCryptKey100' animation files it previously generated next to your controller.

 #### Delete your old Un-Encrypted Avatar from VRC Backend!

 VRC API stores old uploads of your avatar!
 So if you start uploading an encrypted avatar with an ID that you previously uploaded non-encrypted, it may entirely negate any benefit this provides as rippers can just download an older version that was not encrypted.